Materials Science & Engr (MSE)

 Cross-listed with NE 438

 This course is designed for students who wish to learn about nuclear materials and fuels from a materials science viewpoint.
 Topics to be covered include crystal structure, diffusion, radiation damage processes etc. Term-projects and advanced problems required for graduate credit.
-(Spring only)
+Typically Offered: Spring.

 MSE 453 Process Analysis & Design I (3 credits)